What is the Difference Between Apple Crisp and Apple Crumble?

 1. The Topping: Crisp vs. Crumble

-• Apple Crumble: The topping of an apple crumble is simpler, usually made with just flour, sugar, and butter.
-It resembles a streusel and does not contain oats or nuts.
-When baked, the crumble topping has a more tender, crumbly texture rather than a crisp one.
+• Apple Crumble: The topping is simpler, made from flour, sugar, and butter.
+It resembles a streusel and lacks oats, resulting in a tender, crumbly finish.

 2. Texture and Mouthfeel